NataliRozin/jhu_software_concepts/module_2/README.md

      Loads JSON data from the specified file back into a Python dictionary for later use or analysis.

    This approach ensures the scraper respects site rules, collects extensive applicant data over many pages, cleans and structures that data into usable form, and saves it for future processing or analysis.

+Additional Notes:
+- The main.py script acts as the entry point, coordinating the workflow by instantiating the scraper, requesting data for a large number of pages (targeting 10,000+ entries), passing raw data through cleaning, and finally saving the results.

+- The entire codebase sticks closely to the Module 2 assignment guidelines by relying only on urllib3, BeautifulSoup, regex, json, and Python’s built-in libraries.

+- The scraper follows ethical scraping practices by respecting the robots.txt rules.

+- The design is flexible and easy to update, allowing easy adjustments to the number of pages scraped or addition of new data fields in future iterations.

 # How to Run
 **Step 1:** Make sure you have **Python 3.0+** installed.